 An exploration of the basic structure, values, and theoretical foundations of the American republic and its political development.
-The creation and definition of American political thinking in the works of Locke, Jefferson, Madison, Tocqueville, Calhoun, Lincoln, Thoreau, Emma Goldman, W.E.B.
-DuBois, John Dewey, Martin Luther King, and Betty Friedan.
+The creation and definition of American political thinking in the works of Locke, Jefferson, Madison, Tocqueville, Calhoun, Lincoln, and others.
 Prerequisite: PS 171.